George Michael: 1987–1989

 During early 1987, at the beginning of his solo career, Michael released "I Knew You Were Waiting (For Me)", a duet with Aretha Franklin.
 "I Knew You Were Waiting (For Me)" was a one-off project that helped Michael achieve an ambition by singing with one of his favourite artists.
-It scored number one on both the UK Singles Chart and the US Billboard Hot 100 upon its release.
-For Michael, it became his third consecutive solo number one in the UK from three releases, after 1984's "Careless Whisper" (though the single was actually from the Wham! album Make It Big) and 1986's "A Different Corner".
+It scored number one on both the UK Singles Chart and the US Billboard Hot 100 upon its release.Lucy Ellis, Bryony Sutherland (1998) The complete guide to the music of George Michael & Wham! p.
+37. Music Sales Group, 1998 For Michael, it became his third consecutive solo number one in the UK from three releases, after 1984's "Careless Whisper" (though the single was actually from the Wham! album Make It Big) and 1986's "A Different Corner".
 The single was also the first Michael had recorded as a solo artist which he had not written himself.
 The co-writer, Simon Climie, was unknown at the time; he later had success as a performer with the band Climie Fisher in 1988.
-Michael and Aretha Franklin won a Grammy Award in 1988 for Best R&B Performance – Duo or Group with Vocal for the song.
+Michael and Franklin won a Grammy Award in 1988 for Best R&B Performance – Duo or Group with Vocal for the song.

 In late 1987, Michael released his debut solo album, Faith.
 The first single released from the album was "I Want Your Sex", in mid-1987.
 The song was banned by many radio stations in the UK and US, due to its sexually suggestive lyrics.
 MTV broadcast the video, featuring celebrity make-up artist Kathy Jeung in a basque and suspenders, only during the late night hours.
 Michael argued that the act was beautiful if the sex was monogamous, and he recorded a brief prologue for the video in which he said: "This song is not about casual sex."
 One of the racier scenes involved Michael writing the words "explore monogamy" on his partner's back in lipstick.
 Some radio stations played a toned-down version of the song, "I Want Your Love", with the word "love" replacing "sex".